Crypto Treasury Board Reporting: What Directors Actually Need to See (2026)

 Crypto Treasury Board Reporting: What Directors Actually Need to See

-- A board needs exposure vs policy, idle vs deployed vs collateral vs reward separated, yield/PnL with risk basis, control posture, material risks/exceptions — not a token dump.
+- A board needs exposure versus policy, idle/deployed/collateral/reward separated, yield and PnL with their risk basis, the control posture, and material risks and exceptions — not a token dump.

-- The four-way separation is the core — merging them misrepresents liquidity and risk.
+- The four-way separation is the core: merging the buckets misrepresents liquidity and risk.

-- Report yield as risk-bearing, against the risk budget — not a free number.
+- Report yield as risk-bearing, against the risk budget, not as a free number.

-- Cadence = routine governance cycle + event-driven escalation (breach/depeg/liquidation/reallocation/incident).
+- Cadence is the routine governance cycle plus event-driven escalation (a breach, depeg, liquidation, reallocation, or incident).

-- The board report is governance over the accounting — only as reliable as the reconciled books and audit trail.
+- The board report is governance laid over the accounting — only as reliable as the reconciled books and audit trail beneath it.

 Govern, don't interpret raw data